ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 It is created by a simple function that just emits a bunch of half-transparent sprites and attaches position and color change actions to them.
-Sprites' size, velocity and transparency is a little bit randomized.
+Sprites' size, velocity, and transparency are a little bit randomized.

 ## Simple Campaign Mode

 Basic campaign mod.
 It's just a linear sequence of battles with predefined scenarios.
-After each battle your survived fighters are carried over to the next battle.
+After each battle, your survived fighters are carried over to the next battle.
-If you lose a battle - campaign is over for you.
+If you lose a battle - the campaign is over for you.
-If you win a battle, you're shown a transition screen with a list of your dead fighters, your current squad and possible recruits:
+If you win a battle, you're shown a transition screen with a list of your dead fighters, your current squad, and possible recruits:

 ![Campaign screen example](2018-11-15--first-iteration-of-a-campaign-mode.png)

-Campaign is defined by a [RON][ron] config file with this structure:
+The campaign is defined by a [RON][ron] config file with this structure:

 ```text
 initial_agents: ["swordsman", "alchemist"],